j0k3r/sfDoctrineSimpleForumPlugin/README.markdown

 The prerequisites for using the `sfSimpleForum` plugin are the same of sfSimpleForumplugin:

   * You have to install and configure sfDoctrineGuardPlugin - http://www.symfony-project.org/plugins/sfDoctrineGuardPlugin

+By default, I use the trunk version of sfDoctrineGuardPlugin, to install it, just checkout the trunk :

+    $ svn co http://svn.symfony-project.com/plugins/sfDoctrineGuardPlugin/trunk/ plugins/sfDoctrineGuardPlugin

+If you want to use an older version of sfDoctrineGuardPlugin, just remove the 3 email_address fixtures in sfDoctrineSimpleForumPlugin/data/fixtures/fixtures.yml , it should work.

   * If you want to use RSS feeds, you must install the sfFeed2Plugin - http://www.symfony-project.org/plugins/sfFeed2Plugin

 Installation
 ------------

 Install the plugin from the source you want (svn, git, etc ..)

+With git from your project directory

+    $ git clone git://github.com/j0k3r/sfDoctrineSimpleForumPlugin.git -s plugins/sfDoctrineSimpleForumPlugin

+With svn from your project directory

+    $ svn checkout http://svn.github.com/j0k3r/sfDoctrineSimpleForumPlugin.git plugins/sfDoctrineSimpleForumPlugin

 Enabled it in `ProjectConfiguration.class.php`